San Francisco is beautiful in April as the flowers are blooming and the weather is cool, yet sunny. It's one of the best times to visit.

 San Francisco sure does appreciate getting its laughs with stand-up and other comedic entertainment.

 Head over to Cobb's Comedy Club or the Punch Line to see stars like Dana Carvey and Anjelah Johnson.

 Are you still looking for a place to stay during your visit?
 I recommend starting your search on either TripAdvisor.com or Booking.com.
 Both offer a huge selection of hotels, motels, and hostels and offer some of the best prices around.

 Each year, SF's Mission District celebrates Cesar Chavez, California's legendary labor and civil rights leader who fought to improve the working conditions of farmers and migrant workers.

 The annual festival features a parade at 11am and street fair from 12 - 5pm.
 During the festival, you can enjoy Latin cuisines, dancing in the streets and so much more.

 Dates: Several in early April

 A great way to save on top attractions is through the SF CityPASS.
-This discount pass offers admission to the California Academy of Sciences, the Aquarium of the Bay (or the Monterey Bay Aquarium), and the Exploratorium (or the de Young Museum).
+This discount pass offers admission to the California Academy of Sciences, the Aquarium of the Bay, and the Exploratorium (or the SF Museum of Modern Art).